YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

    read_rtlil <<EOF
    # minimized RTLIL design
    EOF
-   # minimum sequence of commands to reproduce error
+   # minimum sequence of commands
    ```

 - any environment variables or command line options should also be mentioned in